 Almond Flour Crackers made with 2 main ingredients (plus water and salt) are gluten-free, grain-free, and oil-free for a healthy and delicious vegan snack!

 - 1 cup almond flour or almond meal, packed

-You can buy almond flour or make it close enough at home like I did.
-In blender/food processor, grind 1 and 1/4 cup almonds into a fine powder or meal type consistency…doesn’t have to be perfect but the finer the better.
+Almond flour: You can buy almond flour or make it close enough at home.
+In a blender/food processor, grind 1 and ¼ cup raw almonds into a fine powder or meal type consistency – it doesn’t have to be perfect, but the finer, the better.

 Make the dough: In a medium-size bowl, combine the almond flour, flax mixture, salt, and optional seasonings.